 Go to the Pastoral Council section of our website (use navigation bar on the left side of this page) to learn about this ministry and to see an updated list of Council members.

 Bingo at Good Shepherd Church

-Quick Links: Good Shepherd Events – Sunday, December 8 to Sunday, December 15
+Quick Links: Good Shepherd Events – Sunday, February 7 to Sunday, February 14

-- Tuesday, December 10: Bingo
+- Tuesday, February 9: Bingo

 (Click on a link to go to related page/section for more information.)